andreshungbz/simple-task-manager/README.md

 > [!WARNING]
 > These steps set up a database with predetermined names and credentials.
 In a production environment, please set different names and credentials.

+> [!NOTE]
+> These steps assume you have the default `postgres` superuser as well as the default `postgres` database.
+If you have a different setup, you may need to adjust the commands accordingly.

-1. Login to `psql` as the `postgres` superuser and create this user by pasting the following in the `psql` command line:
+1. Login to `psql` as the `postgres` superuser and paste the following in the `psql` command line to clear any existing database/user and create a new user:

 ```
 DROP DATABASE IF EXISTS cmps2212_stm;